javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

 In fact, MongoDB is more *natural* to JaVers than SQL, because MongoDB is designed to store JSON documents.

-The Snapshot’s state document is the map where keys are properties’ names and values are, well, properties’ values (pretty much like in Javascript).
+The Snapshot state document is the map where keys are property names and values are, well, property values (pretty much like in Javascript).
 References to other objects are *dehydrated* and stored as GlobalId.

 For example, this is the current state of Gandalf: